asannasi/graphics/README.md

 # Graphics Side Project

 This project is meant to further my personal self-studying of computer graphics.
-Currently, it parses an object file and displays a static pointcloud.
+Currently, it parses an object file and displays a static pointcloud after transforming it into clip space from model space.

 ## How to run